Lomzem/CSUChicoNotes/EECE-446/9-23-24-switches-forwarding-tables.md

 "Switch" means Transparent Learning Switches (by default)

+Switches are transparent to **user data**, not necessarily to each other (allows for spanning tree protocol)

 Watch things going on to learn about things in the network

 Don't want to hold on to packets for long to conserve memory